Enjoy the prologue and first chapter from Book #1. If you like it, click HERE to buy it!

 “And try to have fun, Greys!”

-She smiled and pinched the tip of his nose.
-He wiggled his nose in response, but his smile remained stagnant.
+She pinched the tip of his nose, but his smile remained stagnant.

 “Grey – I want to see your smiling face and hear you laugh again!”
 Tears welled up in his mother’s eyes, but she brushed them away, laughing lightly.
 “And I’m sure all the cute girls here will, too.”